MerkMorassi/mythos-dashboard/INSTALL_MANUAL.md

 ### PostgreSQL Database with pgvector

 -   **PostgreSQL:** Version 14.x or higher is required.
--   **pgvector extension:** This is critical for the RAG system's capabilities.
+-   **`pgvector` extension:** This is critical for the RAG system's capabilities.

-There are two recommended ways to set up your database:
+Choose one of the two recommended ways to set up your database:

 #### Option A: Docker (Recommended)
 If you have Docker installed, this is the easiest way to get a compatible database running.